eelcodijkstra/pjs0/_lessons/les5.md

 layout: lesson
 ---

-## Programmeren in JavaScript - Les 5
+## Programmeren in JavaScript - Les 5: IF

 Dit is de vijfde les in Programmeren in Javascript.
 Naast deze tutorials is er een uitleg via XXX.